The Beginner’s Guide to Greenhouse Gardening

 Year-Round Growing Potential

 One of the biggest perks of owning a greenhouse is the freedom to extend your growing season well beyond what’s possible outdoors.
-No matter the climate or time of year, you can grow a diverse range of plants – from enjoying summer veggies in winter to nurturing exotic varieties that wouldn’t typically thrive in the UK.
+No matter the climate or time of year, you can grow a diverse range of plants – from enjoying vegetables in winter to nurturing exotic varieties that wouldn’t typically thrive in the UK.

 We especially love experimenting with tropical plants like passion fruit, mango, and dragon fruit.
 While success hasn’t quite come our way yet, the joy is in the journey – and we’re not giving up yet!